 SpotModel recommends this product exclusively for experienced professional modellers and collectors.
 Take appropriate precautions as this product is not a toy, it can be toxic and/or dangerous.
 Keep away from children.
 Use is not allowed for children under 14 years.

-The Italian company Italeri has been producing interesting model cars, especially European ones, and trucks for years.
+Italeri has been producing interesting model cars, especially European ones, and trucks for years.
 Their most classic products continue to delight even the most demanding modellers, with reissues that allow us to continue enjoying them.